dcunited001/dcunited001.github.io/_posts/2018-03-07-semioteleological-revolution-a-sociophysical-phase-change.md

 - competitive symbology
   - through the ages and in modern infowars.

-> In a world awash with a deluge of information, it is who tells the
+> In a world awash with a deluge of (dis)information, it is who tells
-> most radiant truth who directs the masses, if they can just be
+> the most radiant truth who directs the masses, if they can just be
 > heard.

 ## [Illuminati: The Anti-Santa](#illuminati-the-anti-santa)